getml/getml-relbench/TOS.md

-# getML Community Data Science Challenge
+# Data Science Challenge - getML Community

 ## 1. **Organizer**

-The organizer of the “getML Community Data Science Challenge” (hereinafter: “Challenge”) is Code17 GmbH, Spinnereistraße 7, 04179 Leipzig (hereinafter: “Organizer” or “we”).
+The organizer of the “Data Science Challenge - getML Community” (hereinafter: “Challenge”) is Code17 GmbH, Spinnereistraße 7, 04179 Leipzig (hereinafter: “Organizer” or “we”).

 ## 2. **Scope**